Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 Nia understood, "_Ahhhh_, so **you** were keeping an eye on us because we came in on a Guild ship."

-"How ironic that your suspicion- should happen to prove our innocence."
+"How ironic that your suspicion- should happen to prove our innocence." commented Dromarch.

-Mòrag trusted him, sheathed her weapons, apologized, "It appears I was too hasty in judging you.
+Mòrag concluded him trustable, sheathed her weapons, and apologized to the group, "It appears I was too hasty in judging you.
 I should not have attacked you so suddenly.
 My apologies."
-The soldiers stood in line behind her and bowed to the group.
+She gave them a neck bow, and the soldiers stood in line behind her and waist-bowed to the group.

-Rex felt the formality too strongly, shook his hands held out, "**N-n-no, that's fine!
+Rex felt the formality way too strongly, furiously shook with his hands held out, "**N-n-no, that's fine!
 Nobody got hurt in the end.
 I'm just glad it all got cleared up now.**" He looked towards Nia, and they eyed each other, not sure what they were thinking.

-Gramps commented, "An apology from the illustrious Flamebringer?
+Gramps prided, "An apology from the illustrious Flamebringer?
 A rare reward in itself."

 Tora expressed his anger at Mòrag, "**Tora still not happy!
 Should get year's supply of Tasty Sausages as compensation!**"